agoose77/dotfiles/README.md

 # dotfiles
 This repo contains my dotfiles (tada)!
 A new system installation is performed in four steps:

+## Structure
+Most RC files like `.profile`, `.zshrc` have `.d` equivalents here, so any combination of subdirectories can be stow-ed without manually merging RC files.
+The `.zprofile` file only sources `.profile`.
+This is because in an ideal world we'd only have `.zprofile`, but GDM only sources `.profile` explicitly.

 ## GPG
 1. Install gnupg with `sudo apt install gnupg`
 1. Load subkeys into GPG